dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 ### `--enforce-lockfile`

-Fetches dependencies, but will refuse to resolve if anything deviates from `pubspec.lock`.
+Fetches dependencies, but will refuse to resolve if anything deviates from `pubspec.lock` or there is no `pubspec.lock`.
-This is useful for deploying to prodcution, and ensuring reproducible runs in CI and production.
+This is useful for deploying,
+and ensuring reproducible runs in CI and production.

 ### `--legacy-packages-file`